-The mission of this publishing firm is to publish English translations of all of each chosen author’s published novels and stories to test Schleiermacher’s theory through a ‘close’ translation of the author’s entire corpus by a single translator.
+The mission of this publishing firm was initially to publish English translations of all of each chosen author’s published novels and stories to test Schleiermacher’s theory through a ‘close’ translation of the author’s entire corpus by a single translator.
 Individually the novels should feel strange to read — not just because of their foreign origin, but also because of the distance in time from when they were originally written — but read in sequence, the reader should become acclimatised to it.
 Does this work?
 The reader can decide.

 In addition, two further strands have been added to the main strand which focuses on fiction (burgundy covers) — they are political economy & history (blue covers), and occult sciences & psychology (yellow covers).

 4 thoughts on “The Mission of K A Nitz Publishing”